How to Obtain the $500 Canada Housing Benefit: A Step-by-Step Guide for May 2025

 Who Was Eligible?

 The government introduced stringent qualifications so that the payment ended up in the hands of the individual who truly needed it.
-To qualify for the $500 relief, the applicant should fulfill all of the following:
+To qualify for the $500 relief, the applicant should fulfil all of the following:

 1. Income Requirements